W1Newby/W1Newby/README.md

 ### Hi there 👋
-### I'm William Newby I'm a second year Computer Science M.S. student at PSU.
-I have over five years of experience at Intel Corporation as a technician.
-I am proficient in C/C++, skilled in Java and JavaScript.
-Seeking an entry level SW engineering position.
+### I'm wrapping up my CS degree at PSU, working on developing device automation at Intel for an internship at the moment.

 <!--